brainstormforce/wp-spectra/readme.txt

 * Fix: Container - Resolved an issue wherein the link control content and edit icon would overflow out-of-screen after entering lengthy URLs.
 * Fix: Counter - Resolved an issue wherein the total number resets to default on end number change.
 * Fix: Global - Resolved an issue that would cause block-styling to break when used for a custom archive template of specific post types in FSE themes.
+* Fix: Icon - Resolved an issue wherein a few icons would not load on the frontend.

 = 2.12.7 - TUESDAY, 2nd APRIL 2024 =
 * Security Fix: Hardened the security of the plugin.
 Props: Wordfence.